Enterprise agreements are legally binding agreements about employment terms made between employers and employees at the enterprise level.

 Frequently Asked Questions

-What is Enterprise Agreements?
+What are Enterprise Agreements?

 Enterprise agreements are legally binding agreements about employment terms made between employers and employees at the enterprise level.

-Why is Enterprise Agreements important for employers?
+Why are Enterprise Agreements important for employers?

 Understanding enterprise agreements helps employers comply with Australian employment law, avoid penalties, and maintain fair workplace practices.